Fatimaalan1/fatimaAlan1/README.md

 - 👋 Hi, I’m Fatima
 - 👀 I’m interested in coding, basketball and reading
-- 🌱 I’m currently learning to code in C++ and javascript
+- 🌱 I’m currently learning to code in HTML, CSS and javascript
 - 🎓 I'm currently studying CS at the University of Calgary
 - 📫 How to reach me; email = fatimahalani@me.com